I thank the officials for their attendance.

 I make no apology to anyone anywhere for someone wanting to build a one-off house to accommodate himself or herself.
 That is what we should be all about.
 Whether it came from Europe, from national policy or howsoever it came to be, there seems to be a grudge against allowing people to build a house for themselves in rural areas.
 It is totally unsatisfactory.
 That needs to be addressed in the Department's spatial strategy or whatever.

 Dublin is not able to cater for what is going on at present.
 Jobs are coming in here day after day.
-When one turns on the radio in the morning, one hears another 100 or 150 jobs being created.
+When one turns on the radio in the morning, one hears of another 100 or 150 jobs being created.
 We cannot get jobs in Kerry because of the non-existent Macroom bypass and the non-existence of broadband in most of the county.

 There is talk about a hub but a hub is not much good if we do not have a wheel and this is what has happened.
 People have left because there was no employment.
 I disagree with Mr. Hogan's statement that people choose where to live before they decide where they will work.
 If people do not have work they will follow the work and they will have to leave.
 This is what has been happening.
-Sneem and Caherdaniel had three teams between the two of them and now the most that can be mustered is one team between the two.
+Sneem and Caherdaniel had three football teams between the two of them and now the most that can be mustered is one team between the two.

 Zoning was mentioned.
 There is an idea that the less zoned land there is, the better.
-If only one developer in each town or village will be allowed to zone a piece of land with no competition on the other side of town, clearly the price of houses will be driven up and the poor young fellow and the young girl trying to start off will pay.
+If only one developer in each town or village is allowed to zone a piece of land with no competition on the other side of town, clearly the price of houses will be driven up and the poor young fellow and the young girl trying to start off will pay.
 I have held the view for a long time that zoning does not matter.
 The market will dictate how many houses are built and zoning does not matter.
 An awful lot of time is given by local authorities to developing plans and zoning.
 The planners should decide whether there is genuine need, particularly if we were speaking about towns.

 We have an awful lot of vacant houses in rural Ireland but the question we must ask is how suitable are they for occupation.
 Some of the houses are grand but most of them are not inhabitable.
 When people have to leave them they are out of date and falling down but the shell is standing.
 Perhaps the walls and roof are there.
 That cannot be counted as a house because all that is really there are four walls and we all know they are the cheapest part of any house to build.
 The walls and a roof can be put up in a couple of weeks and it does not cost that much.
 We need to be more accurate when we state the number of vacant houses.